Mohitthengre/Food-Delivery/README.md

 # 🍔 QuickBite - Food Delivery Web Application

 QuickBite is a full-stack Food Delivery Web Application built using the MERN Stack.
-It enables users to browse food items, manage their cart, place orders, and securely authenticate.
+It enables users to browse food items, manage their cart, and securely authenticate.
 The project also includes a dedicated Admin Panel for managing food items and customer orders.

 ---